MitchellMarinoDev/leptos_form_tool/getting_started.md

 }
 ```

-Lastly there is the `get_form` method.
-This almost identical to the ActionForm
+Lastly, there is the `get_form` method.
+This is almost identical to the ActionForm
 version.
-In fact, if you do everything right, you wont even notice a
+In fact, if you do everything right, you won't even notice a
 difference.
-Under the hood, this sends your FormToolData struct directly
+Under the hood, `get_form` serializes and sends your FormToolData
-by calling the server function, whereas the `ActionForm` version will try
+struct directly by calling the server function.
-to construct your type using the
+`get_action_form`, on the other hand, will try to construct your FormToolData
+struct from the html form fields using the
 [`FromFormData`](https://docs.rs/leptos_router/latest/leptos_router/trait.FromFormData.html)
 trait.

+Since the `get_form` method will directly serialize and send the form data,
+your form data needs to be `Serialize` and `Deserialize`.
+Since it doesn't
-Using the `get_form` method instead will allow you to name the inputs
+use the `FromFormData` trait, you can name the inputs whatever you want and
-whatever you want (though you should try to name them correctly anyway to
+it will still work (though you should try to name them correctly anyway to
-support progressive enhancement) and it will still work.
-The example is the
+support progressive enhancement).
+The example is the same as above,
-same as above, just replace `get_action_form` with `get_form`.
+just replace `get_action_form` with `get_form`,
+and add the `Serialize` and `Deserialize` derives.